Eddie Vedder: Musical style and influences

-Critic Jim DeRogatis describes Vedder's vocals as a "Jim Morrison-like vocal growl".
+Music critic Jim DeRogatis has described Vedder's vocals as a "Jim Morrison-like vocal growl".
 Greg Prato of AllMusic said, "With his hard-hitting and often confessional lyrical style and Jim Morrison-esque baritone, Vedder also became one of the most copied lead singers in all of rock."
-Vedder has inducted the Doors, Neil Young, the Ramones, and R.E.M. into the Rock and Roll Hall of Fame, and in his induction speeches he has cited them all as influences.
-Other influences that Vedder has cited include Pete Townshend and The Who (which the singer considers to be his favorite band of all time), The Beatles, Bruce Springsteen, Pink Floyd, Talking Heads, Fugazi and The Clash.
+Vedder has inducted Aerosmith, the Doors, Neil Young, the Ramones, and R.E.M. into the Rock and Roll Hall of Fame, and in his induction speeches he has cited them all as influences.
+Other influences that Vedder has cited include Pete Townshend and the Who, which the singer considers to be his favorite band of all time, the Beatles, Bruce Springsteen, Pink Floyd, Talking Heads, Fugazi, and the Clash.

 Vedder's lyrical topics range from personal ("Alive", from Ten; "Better Man", from Vitalogy) to social and political concerns ("Even Flow", from Ten; "World Wide Suicide", from Pearl Jam).
 His lyrics have often invoked the use of storytelling and have included themes of freedom, individualism, and sympathy for troubled individuals.
-Other recurring themes include the use of water metaphors, as well as the idea of leaving everything behind to start again (featured in such songs as "Rearviewmirror", from Vs.; "MFC", from Yield; "Evacuation", from Binaural; and "Gone", from Pearl Jam).
+Other recurring themes include the use of water metaphors, and the concept of leaving everything behind to start again, which is featured in "Rearviewmirror", from Vs.; "MFC", from Yield; "Evacuation", from Binaural; and "Gone", from Pearl Jam).

-Although best known as a vocalist, Vedder also plays guitar on many Pearl Jam songs, beginning with the Vs. songs "Rearviewmirror" and "Elderly Woman Behind the Counter in a Small Town".
+Although primarily a vocalist, Vedder began playing guitar on some Pearl Jam songs with the Vs. songs "Rearviewmirror" and "Elderly Woman Behind the Counter in a Small Town".
 When the band started, Gossard and McCready were clearly designated as rhythm and lead guitarists, respectively.
 The dynamic began to change when Vedder started to play more rhythm guitar during the Vitalogy era.
 McCready said in 2006, "Even though there are three guitars, I think there's maybe more room now.
 Stone will pull back and play a two-note line and Ed will do a power chord thing, and I fit into all that."
 Vedder's guitar playing helped the band's sound progress toward a more stripped-down style; the songs "Rearviewmirror" and "Corduroy" (from Vitalogy) feature Vedder's raw, punk-influenced guitar playing.
 As he had more influence on the band's sound, Vedder sought to make the band's musical output less catchy.
 He said, "I felt that with more popularity, we were going to be crushed, our heads were going to pop like grapes."
 He has also contributed performances on the ukulele, harmonica, accordion, and electric sitar to various Pearl Jam recordings.